marcellomontemagno/marcellomontemagno.github.io/_posts/2016-12-21-How-this-works-in-javascript.md

 ### "This" in the Function Context

-"Inside a function, the value of this depends on how the function is invoked"
+"Inside a function, the value of 'this' depends on how the function is invoked"

 Let's see how it changes depending on the function invocation pattern

 #### 1) Simple function call

-"When a function is invoked as a simple call his value of this refers to the global object or undefined if running in strict mode"
+"When a function is invoked as a simple call its value of 'this' refers to the global object or undefined if running in strict mode"

     function f1(){
       return this;